Wingie/mmi-muski-drums/README.md

 Based on the [MUSKI](https://www.muski.io/) project, supported by the dive in program of the Kulturstiftung des Bundes and the Beauftragte der Bundesregierung für Kultur und Medien.

-Uses the Drums RNN and Improv RNN models by [Google Magenta](https://magenta.tensorflow.org/).
+Uses the Drums RNN model by [Google Magenta](https://magenta.tensorflow.org/).

 Drum machine based on: